Main languages: Spanish (official) and French/Creole (Haitians).

 In addition, the land acquired via the Land Registration Act had led to a growth of sugar production in the south-west, near the Haitian border and created an increased demand for labour.

-The US-run military government greatly facilitated Haitian migrant worker involvement in the Dominican sugar industry by originating the system of regulated contract labour aimed at importing Haitians as sugar cane workers for the US-owned estates.
+The US-run military government greatly facilitated Haitian migrant worker involvement in the Dominican sugar industry by originating the system of regulated contract labour aimed at importing Haitians as cheap sugar cane workers for the US-owned estates.
+US political domination over the entire island meant that American push for labour in the Dominic Republic could be expedited through a US-managed border control.
+This economic migration serves as the historical background for most subsequent migration of Haitians to the Dominican Republic.

 Trujillo professed an admiration for European fascist dictators and developed the Guardia Nacional into one of the largest military forces in Latin America.
 He forcibly eliminated all opposition, repressed human rights and acquired absolute control over the Dominican nation.